raboof/realtimeconfigquickscan/README.md

 .. and hit 'Start'

-You'll need to have Mercurial en perl/tk installed.
+You'll need to have Mercurial and perl/tk installed.